Principal Investigator

 Sachi Bansal

-1st Year, Bioengineering
+2nd Year, Bioengineering

-Sachi is a graduate student in the Anatomical Engineering Group.
+Sachi is a Bioengineering PhD student in the Anatomical Engineering Group.
 She attended the University of Washington- Seattle for her undergraduate studies, earning a BS in Biology.
 As an undergrad, Sachi conducted research exploring concussion prevention in athletes while working for the women’s basketball team.
 Before attending UCLA, Sachi worked as a clinical research coordinator in Stanford’s Department of Orthopedic Surgery studying novel strategies to delay the early onset of post traumatic osteoarthritis following acute primary ACL tears.
 In the Anatomical Engineering Group, her work focuses on a prosthetic device that can help individuals with thumb amputations regain loss of function and sensation.

 1st Year, Mechanical Engineering